 Poverty is as old as humanity itself, and it’s a terrible thing.
 Though we think of poverty as a lack of money and resources, it’s much more than that.
 Poverty is a form of financial slavery.
 It’s an attitude and a mindset that can be passed from parents to children, trapping entire families in destructive cycles.
 When the cycles happen over and over again, they can become widespread and systemic, trapping entire nations in destitute conditions.

-It may seem callous and simple-minded to suggest that poor people simply need to work harder.
+It may seem callous and naive to suggest that poor people simply need to work harder.
 But this is not just my advice: It’s age-old wisdom that comes straight from the wisest (and richest) man in history.
 Let’s examine Proverbs 10:4 to see what Solomon has to say on the subject of poverty and diligence:

 Lazy hands make for poverty,